howsoai/howso-engine-react-display-components/README.md

 standards updating the `package.json` and `package-lock.json`
 files in your pull request.

-When you are ready to publish a new verison, use the Github Release action.
+When you are ready to publish a new version, use the Github Release action.

 ### Chromatic